ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 different input files for the same output, and snakemake would have no way to choose which input file to use.

-There are situations where wildcards in the `output:` block do _not_ need to be in the `input:` block, however - see section CTBXXX below on using wildcards to determine parameters for the shell block.
+There are situations where wildcards in the `output:` block do _not_ need to be in the `input:` block, however - see "Using wildcards to determine parameters to use in the shell block", below, on using wildcards to determine parameters for the shell block.

 ### Wildcards are local to each rule